Approved 5/2/97

 Executive Board

 Section 1.
-The President, President-elect and Secretary-Treasurer plus one Delegate who shall serve as the Basic Science Representative to the Administrative Council and one Delegate who shall serve as the Clinical Science Representative to the Administrative Council shall constitute the Executive Board.
+The President, President-elect, immediate Past- President and Secretary-Treasurer plus the two Faculty Representatives to the Administrative Council shall constitute the Executive Board.

 Committees

 Section 1.
-The Executive Board shall serve as a Committee on Committees to recommend membership in the standing committees of the School of Medicine.
+The Executive Board shall at its discretion recommend membership to committees of the School of Medicine.

 Section 2.
-The Executive Board shall appoint standing or special committees as they deem necessary.
-These committees shall report to the Delegates of the Assembly.
+The Executive Board shall appoint committees as they deem necessary to carry on the business of the Assembly.
+These committees shall report to the Assembly.

 Parliamentary Authority